zydou/arti/doc/dev/notes/relay-conflux.md

 ```

-To implement this, we will need the ability to split the `StreamMap` in two,
+To implement this, we would need the ability to split the `StreamMap` in two,
 such that each stream entry can be read from, and written to, from separate
 tasks (we need to hand out the read and write ends of the streams to
 `StreamRead` and `StreamWrite`, respectively)

-Note that we plan to retain `StreamPollSet` on the read side, for stream
+Note that we'd need to retain `StreamPollSet` on the read side, for stream
 prioritization (we want ready-streams to be iterated over in order of priority).

 (The somewhat tricky part is keeping the `StreamMapRead` and `StreamMapWrite`